The nine planets as Kārakas

 ☉Sun (Sūrya)

 The Sun represents the ātman, our inner light.
-It is the planet of dignity, direction, and selfhood.
+It is the planet of dignity, direction and selfhood.
 As a kāraka, the Sun tells us about our connection to our father (or father figures), our ability to lead, and how strong our inner compass is.
 It is also the giver of health and vitality.
 When the Sun is strong, it gives us the clarity to act in alignment with our truth.

-☽ Moon (Candra)
+☽ Moon (Chandra)

-Kāraka for: mind, emotions, nourishment, nervous system, home, mother, social interaction and fame
+Kāraka for: mind, emotions, nourishment, nervous system, home, mother, social interaction and fame.

 ♂️ Mars (Maṅgala)

-Kāraka for: determination, courage and self-assertion (parākrama), competitiveness and aggressiveness, logical thinking, siblings, land
+Kāraka for: determination, courage and self-assertion (parākrama), competitiveness and aggressiveness, logical thinking, siblings, land.

 Mars governs energy, initiative and willpower.
 As a kāraka, it points to our younger siblings, our physical drive, and our capacity to protect or defend.
 It’s the warrior among the grahas, but also the engineer, the athlete, the one who takes action.
-In spiritual terms, Mars governs discipline and tapas (inner fire).

 ☿️ Mercury (Budha)

-Kāraka for: speech, communication, intellect and discriminative ability, data processing, business and trading, humour, youthfulness
+Kāraka for: speech, communication, intellect and discriminative ability, data processing, business and trading, humour, youthfulness.

 ♃ Jupiter (Guru)

 Jupiter is the guru, the one who brings light.
 It signifies knowledge, expansion, ethics and fortune.
-As a kāraka, it governs children, teaching and abundance.
 It shows where our values lie, and how we connect to dharma.
-For women, it also represents the husband.
-A healthy Jupiter brings joy, faith, and generosity; a weak one may distort judgment or belief.
+A healthy Jupiter brings joy, faith, and generosity while a weak one may distort judgment or belief.

 ♀️Venus (Śukra)